 We can easily say that Gul Mosque is one of the most beautiful monuments that you will see in your Cibali, Fener, Balat tour.
 This church was dedicated to a deeply pious woman who was martyred during the Byzantine Iconoclasm period.
 She was believed to have a healing power on people.
 Therefore, sick people, even on their beds, would be taken to this church for prayers.

 The church is decorated with roses on ferial days and the Ottoman army found this church covered with red flowers when they entered the city.
 Therefore, this city began to be called Gul (Rose) Mosque after it was converted to a mosque.

 Byzantine Monuments in Istanbul, Turkey

 The names above are only some of the works from the Byzantine era.
 There are many other Byzantine churches that were converted into a mosque in the city.
 Almost all of these churches are in Fatih neighborhood.
 Especially, Suleymaniye, Vefa, Zeyrek, Fener, Balat, Ayvansaray, and Edirnekapi are the places you can find such small churches.

 Byzantine Palaces in Istanbul

 Apart from the monuments listed above, there are some other Byzantine artifacts that are about to disappear as they are turning into a ruin.
 These ruins are mostly the Byzantine palaces in Istanbul.
-The two main Byzantine palaces in Istanbul are the Great Palace of Roman Emperors in Sultanahmet and Tekfur Palace (Palace of the Porphyrogenitus) in Ayvansaray neighborhood.
+The two main Byzantine palaces in Istanbul are the Great Palace of the Roman Emperors in Sultanahmet and Palace of the Porphyrogenitus (Tekfur Palace Museum) in Ayvansaray neighborhood.

 You can see some of the breathtaking mosaics left from the Grand Palace at Istanbul Mosaic Museum inside Arasta Bazaar in Sultanahmet.
 As you can enter the museum with a Museum Pass, you can visit it without extra payment.